By Bates Magazine. Published on February 28, 2013

 On New Year’s Eve in Berlin, Bates debaters Catherine Djang ’13 and Ben Smith ’13 were listening to a countdown of a different sort.
 Along with 384 of the world’s best debate teams, they waited to hear if they were among the elite teams to “break” into the elimination rounds of the World Universities Debating Championship.

 The academic building Pettigrew Hall is closed for repairs and remediation after a Feb.
 9 flooding incident caused by a student’s act of vandalism.
-The flooding has displaced faculty and staff and damaged floors, carpets, furniture and walls as well as equipment in the college’s Digital Media Center.
+The flooding has displaced faculty and staff and damaged floors, carpets, furniture and walls as well as equipment in the college’s Digital Media Studios.

 In sports, a loss can be more telling than a win.
 First-year squash player Abdel Khalek of Cairo, Egypt, sailed through his initial Bates squash season with a 10–0 record in NESCAC and a 17–1 overall record.
 The only blemish — the tell-tale loss — was his hard-fought 3–1 loss to fellow Cairo native Ali Farag of Harvard, the 2012 College Squash Association national champion.

 Known as a lesula, the monkey was recently confirmed as a distinct species by Kate Detwiler ’95, who did the genetic tests needed to make the case, and her fellow primate researchers, who gave it the scientific name, Cercopithecus lomamiensis.

 A relatively new addition to the Bates arts calendar now in its third year, the annual Arts Crawl showcases the college’s diverse and energetic campus arts scene.